GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/summary-reports/index.md

 by ad tech providers.
 {% endAside %}

-The proposed process to create a summary report is as follows:
+The process to create a summary report is as follows:

 1. Aggregatable reports are sent to the _reporting origin_, operated by an ad tech provider.